MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-mobile-app.md

 ![Activity Feed](./media/learning-mobile-app/see-all-activity.png)

-As we can see, when you open the app, you land on the **Activity Feed**.
+As you can see, when you open the app, you land on the **Activity Feed**.

 The Activity Feed is the spot to see what’s happening with your flows **while you are on the go** and may not have **access to your computer** for a full experience.